JVM

 The JVM ecosystem provides many languages (Java, Scala, Groovy, Kotlin, …) and build tools (Maven, Gradle, sbt, …).

-compiler generates reproducible bytecode .class
+The javac compiler generates reproducible bytecode .class output as do

-most language-specific compilers, but JVM packaging (in .jar
+most language-specific compilers, but JVM packaging (in .jar files) is not

 reproducible-friendly – particularly timestamp of files in the archive –,